vsco/dcdr/README.md

 A full working example can be found in [server/demo/main.go](https://github.com/vsco/dcdr/blob/master/server/demo/main.go).

-### Configuration
+## Configuration

 All configuration lives in `/etc/dcdr/config.hcl`.
-You will need to create the `/etc/dcdr` directory and your permissions may differ but to get started locally do the following.
+You will need to create the `/etc/dcdr` directory.
+Your permissions depending on the machine may differ but to get started locally do the following.

 ```
  sudo mkdir /etc/dcdr